spatialos/gdk-for-unity/docs/content/events.md

 Given the example schema, the Unity GDK generates these types:

 * `ColorData` - Equivalent of the schema type.
-* `CubeColor.EventSenders.ChangeColor` - The event sender type
+* `CubeColor.EventSenders.ChangeColor` - The event sender type.

 The Unity GDK attaches `CubeColor.EventSenders.ChangeColor` to all ECS entities that have a `CubeColor` SpatialOS component that the worker instance has authority over.
 See [Authority](authority.md) for more on how authority works in the Unity GDK.